If you can't watch the above video tutorial, please read the text version below.

 But you can set it to show titles as plain text.
 Make sure the Convert titles into links option is not checked.

 Item's description element has several additional options.

 For example, you can set a minimum and maximum text length.
 Use the Random number of characters option for that.
-If you set a random number as 80-80, each item description will have 80 characters and if it will be 80-100 it will have a random number from 80 to 100.
+If you set a random number as 80-80, each item description will have 80 characters and if it is 80-100 it will show a random number from 80 to 100.

 Very often description contains some HTML editing.
 But you can set which HTML tags you wish to remove and which you wish to keep in the description.
 Use the Allowed HTML tags option.
 Simply specify which HTML tags are allowed.
 Some of them are already specified by default.

 Besides, item description can contain other specific content elements like author name, media content, additional text, images, and so on.
 If you wish to include these additional elements in the description use the add other item elements option.

 By default, "more info..." is used as an anchor text for the link.
 But you can use your own anchor text.

 Don't forget to use the PREVIEW option to see changes in your content block.